Uganda Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-Citizens of East African Community member states and select countries can enter without a visa
+Citizens of select East African Community (EAC) partner states and a few other countries can enter Uganda without a visa.

 Arrival Process